"Sometimes the juice ain't worth the squeeze... especially when combining grapefruit with medicines.

 |30– < 50 mL/min||7/15 (47%)||20/35 (57%)|

-In a subgroup analysis of the ITT population in the S. aureus bacteremia/endocarditis trial, clinical success rates, as determined by a treatment-blinded Adjudication Committee [see Clinical Trials], in the daptomycin-treated patients were lower in patients with baseline CrCL < 50 mL/min (Table 3).
+In a subgroup analysis of the ITT population in the Phase 3 S. aureus bacteremia/endocarditis trial, clinical success rates, as determined by a treatment-blinded Adjudication Committee [see Clinical Trials], in the CUBICIN-treated patients were lower in patients with baseline CLCR < 50 mL/min (see Table 3).
 A decrease of the magnitude shown in Table 3 was not observed in comparator-treated patients.

-Stratified by Baseline Creatinine Clearance in the S.aureus
+at Test of Cure by Baseline Creatinine Clearance and Treatment Subgroup in the S.

 |> 80 mL/min||30/50 (60%)||7/14 (50%)||19/42 (45%)||5/11 (46%)|